kubermatic/kubermatic/docs/proposals/ceph-credentials-controller.md

 and configured with Ceph access credentials.

-Because of performance issues caused by too many Ceph pools, all client clusters are exptected to use the same pool.
+Because of performance issues caused by too many Ceph pools, all client clusters are expected to use the same pool.
 However, reusing the same credentials for all of them would make them difficult to revoke or rotate.
 For that reason, each of the child clusters should be provided with a separate set of credentials granting access to the same pool.